Hungary Visa and Passport Requirements

 Types and Cost

-Citizens of some countries need an airport transit visa when transiting through international parts of any airports within the Schengen states, whereas citizens of certain other countries only require a transit visa for some of the Schengen states.
-If you are not from a Schengen visa exempt country, please check with your consulate.
+Citizens of some countries need an airport transit visa when transiting through international parts of any airports within the Schengen countries, whereas citizens of certain countries are only required a transit visa for some of the Schengen countries.
+If you are not from a Schengen visa exempt country, please check with a Hungarian consulate near you.

-Hungary is part of the Schengen visa scheme.
+Hungary is a Schengen country, so the Schengen visa scheme applies.

 Schengen visa applicants must be able to provide proof of funds to cover their stay.